The Real Poop

 Alternatively, you could consider becoming an acupuncturist.
 Acupuncturists sometimes combine the practice of acupuncture with massage, but not necessarily.
 They also stick people with needles.
 We're not sure if this is more for your stress or your clients, but we do know someone's going to end up as a giant pincushion at the end.

 Massage therapists can start up their own business, or they may work for a medical facility, spa, or athletic organization.
 Where you work may determine the nature of the muscle groups you'll be working on.

 For example, at a spa you may be focusing on working out knots and relieving stress from clients' neck, shoulders, back, and feet.
 If working for a football team, you may be spending a bulk of your time on calves, thighs, and biceps.
 If you own your own place, you can massage whatever muscle groups you feel like—as long as your client is cool with it.

-Although you are working during the massages and don't get to enjoy all of the benefits of it yourself, you do get to work in a calm, soothing environment, with relaxing music, peaceful lighting and pleasant aromas.
-When you're not massaging that guy with the B.O, anyway.
+Even though you're working during the massages and don't get to enjoy all of the benefits of it yourself, you do get to work in a calm, soothing environment, with relaxing music, peaceful lighting, and pleasant aromas.